houghtos/AWS/README.md

+# !!
+This is out of date!
+ETAG no longer captures MD5 sum for files larger than 10MB!
+Will update.

 # AWS-Python-API

 Command line Python boto3 API tool comparing and logging MD5 hash sums on your local directory with S3 files.
 Allows three functions: